christo/ml-research/muzaklassifier/README.md

 locales may divide music differently.
 It's possible that initial model training is best done monolingual.

+Some tag proposals could be prospective, more like questions.
+Also, music contributions could be gamified.

+### Back End

+In order to ensure validity of training data, some insight into the coverage of collected assertions needs to be surfaced in an admin interface.

+Guesses made by users which did not match the popular vote do need to be distinguishable but it may still be useful to train the model with them such that multimodal distributions can be captured and members of a cluster can query the model for inferences on novel audio for a judgement aligned with their local group, even in cases where there is another dominant mode.

+* [ ] research classifier quantification and scaling in both pre and post training situations

 ### Points

 Players must be incentivised to opt out of making a judgement (or recording